 Skills are taught through the means of fun, enjoyable pieces and materials.
 In the lessons, I emphasize how to practice their material and skills.
 Things are broken down into do-able steps which can then be mastered.

 I have done a lot of training in how to teach violin and viola.
 I regularly attend workshops to improve and get new ideas.
+My current learning focus is playing with ease, good body usage and pain-free.

 For over 20 years, I have been running my own studio and teaching private lessons.
 I have watched young children grow into teenagers and adults all the while playing their instrument.